lem0n4id/LearnTwilio/README.md

 # Learn Twilio

 Made this small script that sends out an sms.
+Learned at MLH LHD: Build 2022